halfbrained/cuda_lsp/readme/readme.txt

   }

-Server Configuration
+Server configuration
 --------------------
-Some servers can be additionally configured, this configuration can be placed in the server config file or or in the project via command - "Configure server for current project" Examples of config for the golan server - "gopls":
+Some servers can be additionally configured, this configuration can be placed
-* lsp_go.json
+a) in the server config file settings/lsp_*.json
+b) or in the project config file *.cuda-proj-lsp, near the project file *.cuda-proj

+Use command "Plugins / LSP Client / Configure server for current project".
+Examples for the Golang server "gopls":

+a) settings/lsp_go.json
   ...
   "settings": {
     "gopls": {
         "hoverKind": "NoDocumentation"
     }
   }
   ...

-* project config:
+b) project config myname.cuda-proj-lsp

   {
     "gopls":{
       "hoverKind": "NoDocumentation"